Ksound22/kolade-offical-website-astro/src/content/articles/import-json-in-vanilla-js.md

 ![a-few-african-countries](../../../public/images/blogPostImages/import-json-vanilla-js/a-few-african-countries.png)

-> **Note**: If you don't specify the full path of the JSON file, the import will not work, and you will not see any error in the console.
+> If you don't specify the full path of the JSON file, the import will not work, and you will not see any error in the console.
 So, if you've done the import and it's not working, make sure you specify the full path of the JSON file.

 If you want to see other deeply nested attributes such as the `name`, `currency`, and `capital` of the countries, you need to do some looping with `forEach()` or `map()`: